Do You Have to Take Thyroid Medication For Life Once You Start?

 How Do You Know If You Can Stop Taking Thyroid Medication?

-If you’ve been placed on thyroid medication at some point in your life then, and you just got done reading this, then you are probably asking yourself if you are someone that must continue to take it.
+If you’ve been placed on thyroid medication at some point in your life, and you just got done reading this, then you are probably asking yourself if you are someone who must continue to take it.

 Unfortunately, right now we don’t have a great way to assess whether someone is likely to be able to stop taking their thyroid medication short of trial and error.